jax-ml/jax/docs/pytrees.rst

 What is a pytree?
 ^^^^^^^^^^^^^^^^^

-In JAX, we use the term *pytree* to refer to a tree-like structure of container-like Python objects.
-Classes are considered container-like if they are in a pytree registry, which by default includes lists, tuples, and dicts.
+In JAX, we use the term *pytree* to refer to a tree-like structure built out of container-like Python objects.
+Classes are considered container-like if they are in the pytree registry, which by default includes lists, tuples, and dicts.
 That is:

 1. any object whose type is *not* in the pytree container registry is